2025 FESTIVAL LINE-UP

 11:00am - 12:00pm

-Location TBADiscover the hidden culinary treasures of Upstate New York!
-Author June Hersh reveals how Jewish kitchens in the Catskills created uniquely American cuisine—from legendary Borscht Belt brisket to iconic bagels.
-Join serial entrepreneur Mike Dalewitz as he bridges tradition with modern dining through his authentic deli.
-Together, they’ll share stories, reinvented recipes, and insider knowledge from the rolling hills where food history was made.
+83 Canal StreetDiscover the hidden culinary treasures of upstate New York.
+Author June Hersh reveals how Jewish kitchens in the Catskills created uniquely American cuisine—from Borscht Belt brisket to iconic bagels.
+With serial entrepreneur Mike Dalewitz of Borscht Belt Deli and NYC baking icon Seth Greenberg, they’ll share stories, reinvent recipes, and provide insider knowledge from the hills where food history was made.
+Rachel Fishman Feddersen, publisher of the Forward, moderates this delicious conversation.

 -